n8willis/opentype-shaping-documents/opentype-shaping-sinhala.md

 in a similar placeholder fashion; shaping engines should cope with this situation gracefully.

-In other Indic scripts, the zero-width joiner is used to prevent the formation of conjuncts and to suppress the formation of "Reph".
+In other Indic scripts, the zero-width joiner (ZWJ) is used to prevent the formation of conjuncts and to suppress the formation of "Reph".

 Sinhala, however, differs considerably in its use of "ZWJ".